-26 Apr PHOTOSHOP FACTS AND STATISTICS
+26 Apr PHOTOSHOP FACTS AND STATISTICS IN 2023

 Pictures convey powerful messages that appeal to the emotion of viewers and contribute to compelling brand stories.
 For instance, posting images of products or services can help brands increase product awareness, conversion, and sales.
 On the other hand, influencers and everyday people who post stunning photos are more likely to attract more followers or garner more likes on their social media accounts.

 The internet is deluged with tons of content daily, and the best way to grab everyone’s attention is through posting visually appealing content.
 It’s no surprise that photos and imagery posts are the most-used type of content across social media platforms to increase audience engagement.
 According to HubSpot, visual content is 40X more likely to get shared on social media than other types of content.